marttiil/bank-data-sql-analysis/README.md

 # bank-data-sql-analysis
 Project to analyse UCI bank marketing dataset by using SQL queries and SQlite.
+Includes basic data exploration and a small scale machine learning experiment.

 # Data